hello-yaowq/as-1/com/as.infrastructure/system/kernel/askar/README.md

 * 3. trampoline heap entry with bubble up/down

 The above policy 1/2 is the most common policy that used by most of other RTOS with just a little bit difference.
 The policy 3 is really a rare case I have never seen before on any other RTOS, but it was really a good design.

+### counter & alarm list

+freertos way is good as I think, but toppers 1/2 MAX of counter value way is also very good, I prefer freertos way.

+### idle task

+[contiki](http://contiki-os.org/) is an IoT OS that really impressed me a lot, so I plan to implement this tiny protothread(or named coroutine) and run it in the idle task.

+* But with idle task, there is a sacrifice of the real time as need to save the context of idle task and then switch to new high ready task, so this idle task is really optional.